Office 2010 & Free Web Version Hits Tech Preview

 On the other hand, Google Docs does not work well with complex formatting or complex formulas (Excel); we can easily find documents that work just fine in Office but are all messed up in Google Docs.

-, Microsoft the collaborative and work-anywhere aspects of the new suite:
+In their press release, Microsoft the collaborative and work-anywhere aspects of the new suite:

 - Work anywhere with Office Web applications — the lightweight Web browser versions of Word, PowerPoint, Excel and OneNote — that provide access to documents from virtually anywhere and preserve the look and feel of a document regardless of device.